vector-of-bool/cmrc/README.md

 For [vcpkg](https://github.com/microsoft/vcpkg) users there is a `cmakerc` [port](https://github.com/microsoft/vcpkg/tree/master/ports/cmakerc) that can be installed via `vcpkg install cmakerc` or by adding it to `dependencies` section of your `vcpkg.json` file.

+The following sections will demonstrate how to use CMRC.

+A complete example is available at the very end of the documentation if you are impatient or want to take a sneak peek.

 ## Usage

+The following steps outline how to use CMRC.

 1. Once installed, simply import the `CMakeRC.cmake` script.
 If you placed the module in your project directory (recommended), simply use `include(CMakeRC)`